-1.6.4.4 ACADEMIC APPEALS COMMITTEE
+1.6.4.4 Appeals Committee on Student Affairs

-This committee guarantees the right to a hearing for any student.
-A student may petition the Academic Appeals Committee for a hearing relative to academic matters.
-The Committee serves to offer a fair hearing to the student.
-Information regarding the procedure for appeal to the Committee is available from the Office of Academic Affairs.
+This committee guarantees the right to a hearing for any student\ or registered student organization.
+Information regarding the procedure for appeal to the Committee is available from the Vice President for Academic Affairs or the Vice President for Student Affairs.